IQSS/askdataverse/askdata/README.md

 * deploy with: `rsconnect deploy shiny ./ --name askdataverse --title askdata --exclude *.db`

+Note: you have to replace `askdataverse` to your ShinyApps.io domain.

 ## Usage
 This script requires two arguments: `fileId` and `siteUrl`.